Where the Heart Is (novel): Plot summary

-At the hospital, she befriends her nurse Lexi Coop who has four children with three different fathers.
+At the hospital, she befriends her nurse, Lexi Coop, who has four children with three different fathers.
 Novalee soon finds out that she and her baby are famous and in the news, and begins receiving letters and money from strangers in the mail.
 Sam Walton, the patriarch of the Walton family and owner of the Walmart corporation, comes in to visit Novalee and offer her a job at the store where she gave birth, which Novalee accepts after some hesitation about people's reactions to her.
-Novalee's mother, Momma Nell, finds out from the television report what had happened and which hospital Novalee is convalescing in, and arrives to offer her support.
-Novalee is hesitantly grateful to accept the help and hands over the money she'd received from supportive strangers so that her mother can buy what they need for the baby.
-But the next morning, when Momma Nell doesn't return, Novalee fully accepts that her mother is never coming back.
+Novalee's mother, Momma Nell, finds out from the television report what had happened and which hospital Novalee is convalescing in, and arrives ostensibly to offer her support.
+Novalee is hesitantly grateful to accept the help and hands over the money she'd received from Sam Walton and her supporters so that her mother can buy what they need for the baby.
+But the next morning, when Momma Nell doesn't return, Novalee fully accepts that her mother and the money are gone for good.

 Sister Husband eventually collects Novalee and Americus after they're discharged and moves them into the trailer in which she lives.
 After some adjusting, Novalee starts work in the Walmart where she used to live, and is relieved that gossip about her is short-lived.
-Sister eventually becomes a mother figure to Novalee and her daughter and Novalee's relationships with Moses Whitecotton, Lexi Coop, and Forney Hull are deepened as she becomes a staple figure in Sequoyah.
-Lexi serves as the first real girlfriend that Novalee has ever had and provides advice and support, while Moses mentors Novalee in photography, and Forney brings her books to support her growing love of learning.
-The community is brought together to rally around Novalee when, at seven months old, Americus is abducted by a couple who baptize her.
+Sister eventually becomes a mother figure to Novalee and her daughter, and Novalee's relationships with Moses Whitecotton, Lexi Coop, and Forney Hull are deepened as she becomes a staple figure in Sequoyah.
+Lexi serves as the first real girlfriend that Novalee has ever had and provides advice and support, while Moses mentors Novalee in photography, and Forney brings her books to support her growing love of reading and learning.
+The community is brought together to rally around Novalee when baby Americus, at seven months old, is abducted by a religious couple who baptize her.
 Americus is safely returned and the couple is arrested by the police.

-Meanwhile in prison, Willy Jack suffers at the hands of inmates and guards alike.
+Meanwhile, in prison, Willy Jack suffers at the hands of inmates and guards alike.
 After suffering a blow to his chest, his heart stops in the middle of the night - while he struggles to restart it, he hears Novalee's voice guiding him to the heartbeat of their unborn baby.
 He recovers from the ordeal, but is often thereafter plagued by Novalee's voice, especially when he sleeps.
 He later manages to charm Claire Hudson, the solemn prison librarian mourning her dead son Finny, and uses her grief to his advantage.
 She eventually gives him Finny's guitar, a Martin.
 He teaches himself to play and soon writes a song, "The Beat of a Heart."